PSLmodels/Tax-Calculator/docs/source/parameter_taxonomy.rst

 ..
 [1] Currently, the abbreviation for haircuts is uppercase in the
-       Tax Calculator; we will be changing it to lowercase and will update this page accordingly.
+       Tax Calculator; we will be changing it to lowercase in the future and will update this page accordingly.